TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All properties from Page TSconfig can be **overwritten** in User TSconfig by prepending the property name with "page.".
+All properties from Page TSconfig can be **overwritten** in User TSconfig by prepending the property name with `page.`.
 When a Page TSconfig property is set in **User** TSconfig that way, no matter, if in the TSconfig field of a group or a user, it **overwrites** the value of the according **Page** TSconfig property.

 To illustrate this feature let's say the *Web > Info > Localization Overview* has been disabled via Page TSconfig: